deusExMac/WebScraper/README.md

 If ``launchParameters`` is empty i.e. not specified and renderPages is set to True, pyppeteers build in Chromium browser will be used.
 Defaults to an empty object.

+NOTE: pyppeteer's build-in Chromium browser is not able to render properly some pages.
+E.g. airbnb listints.